Oriented Temperley--Lieb algebras and combinatorial Kazhdan--Lusztig theory: Diagrammatic oriented Temperley--Lieb algebras in classical type

 where the inequality follows by definition as every $l$ (or $l'$) in $N_ \pi\{k+1,\dots, n,n',\dots (k+1)'\}$ is connected to a vertex in $S_ \pi\{k+1,\dots, n,n',\dots (k+1)'\}$.
 Thus $\pi(d)$ defines a region $R(d)$ in the tiling which contains a finite set of tiles $t_1, \ldots, t_r$ (which are labelled by simple reflections in $S_W$).

-We now explain how the construction of the region $R(d)$ allows us to construct a reduced word of a strongly fully commutative element of $W$.
+We now explain how the region $R(d)$ defines a reduced word of a strongly fully commutative element of $W$.
 Enumerate the tiles in $R(d)$, $t_{i_1}, \ldots , t_{i_r}$, in such a way that for each $j$, the tiles in $R(d)$ to the ${\rm SW}$ and ${\rm SE}$ of $t_{i_j}$ appear before $t_{i_j}$.
 Taking the corresponding ordered product of simple reflections gives a word $\underline{w}=\underline{w}(d)$ in the elements of $S_W$.
 There is, of course, more than one way of enumerating the tiles in $R(d)$ in this fashion and these give (all the) different reduced expressions for the same element of $W$ (as they differ only by commutation relations).
-Conversely, any expression $\underline{w} = s_{i_1}s_{i_2} \ldots s_{i_k}$ with $s_{i_j}\in S_W$ defines a region $R(\underline{w})$ in the tiling by picking any horizontal line in the tiling and stacking the boxes in order, starting from $s_{i_1}$, then $s_{i_2}$, \ldots, and finally $s_{i_k}$.
-(This is an alternative description of the \lq heaps' introduced by Stembridge \cite{MR1406459}).